What is a 1099 form?

-This week, 1099 tax forms are being sent out.
+If you are wondering, "what is a 1099 form?" you may be getting one sent out.
 You should be receiving one by mail or email from every client or platform that paid you over $600 in 2019.
-Below we are going to breakdown what's a 1099 tax form, and what you'll need to do next.
+Below we are going to breakdown what's a form 1099-Misc, and what you'll need to do for tax preparation.

 The forms are required to be sent by Feb 1st - so you still have two weeks before you should be worried.